Stonehaven (comics): Characters

 Akkab ben Ashkenazim is a human of middle-eastern descent born and raised in the mean streets of Stonehaven.
 More the scrapping street tough, than a military fighter, he is employed by Dwarkin Extermination Company.
 He had attended college, but was ejected when his political and philosophical stances and demonstrations were deemed too disruptive.
 He is a philosophical anarchist (though not a violent one), and has quite a police record as a result.
 It was revealed in Fruit of the Poisonous Vine, that Akkab was raised in an Ebionite family.
 These beliefs appear to be similar to those of Pauline Bethesda (his neighbor), but view the founder of her order as a heretic.

 Charles Cortez is a human solicitor for Capulous Industries.
 He is a weaselly little sociopath who has displayed uncompromising cutthroat tactics in his unrelenting quest to climb the corporate ladder as swiftly as possible.
 He is an underhanded, backstabbing, manipulative liar capable of fabricating a plausible cover story at the drop of a hat.
 Simply put, he is a despicable little miscreant whom Capulous would not hesitate to flush down the drain if the need arose.
 And Cortez is too full of his own self-importance to ever see it coming.

 Detective Sergeant Dahvide Engals is an investigator on the City Guard's Gang Related Task Force.
 Although Dahvide's abrasive attitude had not won him any friends among the higher-ranking officials in the City Guard, his keen attention to details that others overlooked and his ability to tie those details into a cohesive whole, made him an indispensable asset to the task force.

 Detective Inspector Sterling Fairmont is the world-weary head of the City Guard's Gang Related Task Force.

 Dutch is a human fighter in the employ of Dwarkin Extermination Company.
 At one time he was career military, with a promising future in special ops.
 He was discharged shortly after a classified mission in a foreign country, which resulted in the loss of most of his men.
 Whatever happened was highly traumatic, leaving Dutch as a stereotypical post-traumatic burn out.
 He apparently has no real social life outside of work, to which he commits himself 110%.
 He is the stoic, emotionless, strong silent type, and is very good at his job.

 Dwarkin Extermination Company goes after all forms of pests and vermin.
 From rats and termites, to poltergeists, trolls and a variety of other unusual life-forms.
-They usual send out teams of three: A magic-user, a cleric, and some one with hand-to-hand and weapons training (a fighter).
+They usual send out teams of three: A magic-user, a cleric, and someone with hand-to-hand and weapons training (a fighter).
 This usual covers all potential pests.